- ‘Permanent’ corona measures

 The more or less permanent anti corona measures in the Netherlands are:

 – wash your hands often, 20 seconds per time.

 – keep a distance of at least 1,5 meters to all people that do not belong to your household.

 – sneeze/cough in your elbow and wash your hands afterward.

 – stay at home if you are feeling flu-ish.
 Your relatives should also stay at home if you have a fever.

 – wear a face mask in public transport;

 – work from home if you can, and go to the office if you must.

 Other corona measures differ per the phase of the disease and per region.
 You will find a complete overview of the current measures on the website of the National Institute for Public Health and the Environment (RIVM) or on www.government.nl.

 The Dutch borders are open for travellers from EU and Schengen area countries and, with residence permit or approval letter, travellers from non EU countries.
-However, if you travel from a high risk area you and your possible relatives aged 13 and above will need to show proof of vaccination, proof of recovery or a negative test result upon arrival in the Netherlands.
-The Dutch government provides information on the requirements for this test.
+However, if you travel from a high risk area you and your possible relatives aged 12 and above will need to show proof of vaccination, proof of recovery or a negative test result upon arrival in the Netherlands, The Dutch government provides information on the requirements for this test.
 If you are travelling by air you must fill in a health declaration (only when aged 13 or above) and carry it with you.